ammar-tanwar/bloglearnbay/posts/stock-prediction-gone-extraordinarily-precise-an-outstanding-application-of-ml.md

-<span style=" font-weight:bold; font-size:28px">The application of ML has changed the direction of stock market prediction.
+<span style="font-weight:bold; font-size:28px">The application of ML has changed the direction of stock market prediction.
 Know how? </span>

 Every individual always seems to find it tough to predict stocks.
 Machines, on the other hand, are assisting us in making it more accessible.
 The algorithms are improving their ability to forecast the market's future.
 The algorithms will be discussed in depth in this blog.

-Many people have attempted to predict stock market (aka <a href="https://youtu.be/S4xEakhtl10" target="_blank">share price</a> )movements.
+Many people have attempted to predict stock market (aka <a href="https://youtu.be/S4xEakhtl10" target="_blank" rel="nofollow">share price</a> )movements.
 Many algorithms have been developed to anticipate the price of stocks.
 However, predicting their activities is a daunting task.
 Many people try to predict stock market changes, but very few succeed in being pros.
 Furthermore, only professionals can survive in the stock market.
 However, such prediction has gone relatively easy and precise now via the promising application of ML.

 These days, AI appears to be superficial. <a href="https://www.learnbay.co/advance-data-science-certification-courses" target="_blank">Advanced-Data Science and AI</a> refer to a machine's ability to execute jobs that aren't usually linked with the type of analysis that people are used to.
 For example, machine learning is a technique for developing predictive models that can anticipate the likelihood of critical or uncertain events.